alexanderlange53/BEKKs/README.md

 )
 ```

 The model type by default is a symmetric BEKK(1,1) according to Engle and Kroner (1995).
-Alterntive specifications are the diagonal BEKK (`type = "dbekk"`) and scalar BEKK (`type = "sbekk"`).
+Alterntive specifications are (forthcoming) the diagonal BEKK (`type = "dbekk"`) and scalar BEKK (`type = "sbekk"`).
 All types can be specified as either symmetrical or asymmetrical models.

 ## Installation